nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Bimetallic:** Pertaining to, or involving, two distinct metals, a key characteristic of au@ptnp.

-### Expanded Definition and Usage\nThe au@ptnp nanomaterial is specifically engineered for advanced catalytic applications, where its unique structural characteristics offer significant advantages.
+### Expanded Definition and Usage:
+The au@ptnp nanomaterial is specifically engineered for advanced catalytic applications, where its unique structural characteristics offer significant advantages.
 In catalysis, the gold core stabilizes the structure while the platinum surface significantly enhances reaction rates and selectivity.

 This composite material is particularly valuable in areas such as:\n1. **Sustainable Energy:** Improving the efficiency and performance of fuel cells and electrolyzers.\n2. **Environmental Catalysis:** Enhancing the degradation of pollutants and harmful gases.\n3. **Chemical Synthesis:** Providing a robust platform for facilitating complex chemical reactions in industrial processes.